Colorado Medical Malpractice Laws and Statute of Limitations

 The Two-Year Deadline and the Discovery Rule

-In Colorado, any lawsuit based on alleged medical negligence by a health care professional or institution must be filed within two years after the action "accrues."
+In Colorado, any lawsuit based on alleged medical negligence by a health care professional or institution (like a hospital or clinic) must be filed within two years after the action "accrues."
 Under what's often called the "discovery rule," Colorado law says that the cause of action accrues when "both the injury and its cause are known or should have been known by the exercise of reasonable diligence."
 (Colo.
-Rev. Stat. §§ 13-80-102.5(1), 13-80-108(1) (2022).)
+Rev. Stat. §§ 13-80-102.5(1), 13-80-108(1) (2025).)

 The Three-Year Deadline and Exceptions